Dutch September vote leaves months of uncertainty

-The euro zone's fifth-largest economy has been one of its most stable but the government became the latest victim of resistance to EU-imposed austerity on Monday when it lost the support of its main ally, bringing political chaos.
+The euro zone's fifth-largest economy has been one of its most stable but plunged into political crisis on Monday, when the government lost the support of its main ally, becoming a victim of growing resistance to EU-imposed austerity.

-Financial markets have been unsettled by the inability of one of Europe's few triple A-rated countries to agree the deficit-cutting it wants from others, because it signals the euro zone will struggle to deal with its problems as a whole.
+Financial markets have been unsettled by the inability of one of Europe's few AAA-rated countries to agree on the same deficit-cutting they have demanded of others.

-Dutch bonds fell sharply on Monday but have since rallied as investors say the economy is fundamentally sound even though it has been in recession since July 2011.
+Dutch bonds fell sharply on Monday but have since rallied with investors saying the economy still looks quite strong.

-The outgoing government has less than a week to win opposition support for a savings package before presenting it to the European Commission.
-Prime Minister Mark Rutte will send his latest plan to parliament for a debate on Thursday.
+The outgoing government now has less than a week to win opposition support for a savings package it must present to the European Commission.
+Prime Minister Mark Rutte will send his latest budget plan to parliament later on Wednesday.

 "If the parties manage to agree on a sufficient number of measures, bond markets will receive this positively," Walter Leering, fixed income analyst at Dutch private bank Theodoor Gilissen said in a note.